pytorch/xla/API_GUIDE.md

 The model definition, optimizer definition and training loop remain the same.

+> **NOTE:** It is important to note that, when using multi-processing, the user can start retrieving and accessing XLA devices only from within the target function of `xmp.spawn()` (or any function which has `xmp.spawn()` as parent in the call stack).

 See the
 [full multiprocessing example](https://github.com/pytorch/xla/blob/master/test/test_train_mp_mnist.py)
 for more on training a network on multiple XLA devices with multiprocessing.